patrick-kidger/PatModules.jl/README.md

 - Every file can be run stand-alone: no implicit assumptions about the context in which the file will be `include`d.

 ### Remind me how `include`/`import`/`using` works in Julia?
 Briefly: `include` just copy-pastes the contents of one _file_ into another _file_.
-Generally this is a bad way to move code around, see [this](https://stackoverflow.com/questions/13570947/what-is-the-difference-between-import-and-include-choices-in-language-design) StackOverflow post.
+(Note that this is generally considered a bad way to move code around, see [this](https://stackoverflow.com/questions/13570947/what-is-the-difference-between-import-and-include-choices-in-language-design) StackOverflow post.)
 Meanwhile, `import`/`using` get the objects defined in one _module_, and make them available in another _module_.

 What this means for writing re-usable code: you're forced to use `include` just to make the contents of one file visible to another, and then _also_ use either `import`/`using` to access it in Julia afterwards.
 Besides a two-step process being a bit ugly, this has all the issues mentioned in the introduction.